 Matise, TC et al. 2007.
 A second-generation combined linkage physical map of the human genome.
 Genome Res 17:1783-6.
 PMID: 17989245 PMCID: PMC2099587.

-Rutgers Map v3 (third generation) - main manuscript is in preparation for submission in 2017:
+Rutgers Map v3 (third generation) - main manuscript is in preparation (2018):

 Nato, AQ, Buyske, S, and Matise, TC.
 The Rutgers map: A third-generation combined linkage-physical map of the human genome.
 Human Genetics Institute of New Jersey Second Research Day.
 Life Sciences Building, Rutgers University, Piscataway, NJ, USA.